 Other ways to use it include mixing it into scrambled eggs, risottos, mashed potatoes, etc. I love to bake with it, and I use it to make a deliciously rich clotted cream shortbread.

-Why this stove top clotted cream method works
+Why this stove top clotted cream recipe works

+The process of evaporation does all the work!
 As you simmer the cream in a saucepan the water content slowly evaporates in the form of steam.
+The cream slowly thickens as it cooks.

 This method is quicker than the others, and your clotted cream will firm up within hours in the fridge, but can be left overnight.

-The best scones to go with your clotted cream
+The best scones to go with this clotted cream recipe

 - Classic Cream Scones Recipe